bigcommerce/dev-docs/docs/api-docs/storefront/widgets/widgets-overview.md

 ### Create a widget placement without a region

-Leaving the region and sort order off the request will return just the `placement_id` in the response allowing for the widget to be rendered using layouts.
+Leaving the region and sort order off the request will return just the `placement_id` in the response, allowing for the widget's rendering using layouts.

 **Widget without a region**